How to Calculate Expected Data Usage for Long-Term Construction Timelapse

-Just put in your numbers to determine your estimated monthly data usage, and read on below for a more detailed breakdown.
+Just put in your numbers to calculate your estimated monthly data usage.

 Photo File Sizes

-The size of JPEG files varies depending on the camera, the image settings, and the complexity of scene being photographed.
+The size of JPEG files varies depending on the camera, the image settings, and the complexity of the scene.

-To determine your JPEG file size, simply take some photos with your desired settings and check the size of the file.
+To determine your JPEG file size, simply take some photos with your desired settings and check the size of the files.

-If you can’t photograph the actual job site you’ll be shooting, we recommend taking photos of a range of scenes and taking the largest file size as your guide.
+If you can’t photograph the actual job site, take photos of a range of scenes and use the largest file size as your guide.

-A word on shooting RAW photos: We recommend you not upload these, as they tend to boast an enormous file size that will cause your data costs to quickly sky-rocket.
+A word on shooting RAW: We don’t recommend uploading RAW photos, as they tend to be large files that will make your data costs sky-rocket.